-Oversight of the resolution of academic integrity concerns is shared between the Director of Community Standards, Manager of Academic Integrity, Vice President of Learner Success and Dean of Campus Life, and academic leadership of the College.
-Reports of academic integrity violations from community members should be reported to the applicable faculty member relative to the course and/or the Office of Community Standards.
+Oversight of the resolution of academic integrity concerns is shared between the Director of Community Standards, the Associate Director of Community Standards, Vice President & Dean of Campus Life, and academic leadership of the College.
+Reports of academic integrity violations from community members should be reported to the applicable faculty member relative to the course and/or the Office of Community Standards directly.

 Faculty are instructed to refer their observations, as well as any relevant information and documentation via the Academic Integrity Concern Report Form.
 In cases of alleged academic integrity violations, until the matter is resolved, the student will receive a grade of Incomplete ("I") for the work and/or course in question.
 If a student is found responsible for academic misconduct, academic sanctions will be assigned.
-If and when it is determined that a student is not responsible, they will be given a grade on the work in question without receiving an academic penalty.
+If it is determined that a student is not responsible for committing a violation, they will be given a grade on the work in question without receiving an academic penalty.